arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   @version 2.0 15/08/23
 */

-// Include the necessary libraries
+// Include the necessary libraries.
 #include <Ethernet.h>
 #include <Arduino_JSON.h>

-// Server address for ip-api.com
+// Server address for ip-api.com.
 const char* server = "ip-api.com";

-// API endpoint path to get IP details in JSON format String path = "/json/";
+// API endpoint path to get IP details in JSON format.
+String path = "/json/";

-// Static IP configuration for the Opta device IPAddress ip(10, 130, 22, 84);
+// Static IP configuration for the Opta device.
+IPAddress ip(10, 130, 22, 84);

-// Ethernet client instance for the communication EthernetClient client;
+// Ethernet client instance for the communication.
+EthernetClient client;

-// JSON variable to store and process the fetched data JSONVar doc;
+// JSON variable to store and process the fetched data.
+JSONVar doc;

-// Variable to ensure we fetch data only once bool dataFetched = false;
+// Variable to ensure we fetch data only once. bool dataFetched = false;

 void setup() {
-  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);
+  // Begin serial communication at a baud rate of 115200.
+  Serial.begin(115200);

   // Wait for the serial port to connect,